I'm always excited to take on new projects and collaborate with innovative minds.

 return {"message": "Hello World"}

-No need to use settings in main.py
+No need to use settings in main.py.
+Just keep it clean.

 Run Uvicorn Using the Config